tolgaozgun/minecraft-craft-widget/README.md

 - View all crafting recipes for any item
 - Reverse-lookup to see what items can be crafted with a selected item
 - Lazy-loaded icons for performance
-- Single-file embed for easy WordPress integration
+- Dockerized for easy deployment
-- Automated CI/CD deployment to WordPress

 ## Quick Start